 C. by which

-The ACT just doesn't test these rules with that level of depth -- they're a lot more interested in having people know the basics and not make flagrant mistakes than in knowing every little nitpicky grammar rule.
+Generally speaking, though, ACT is a lot more interested in having people know the basics of correct English and not make flagrant mistakes than in knowing every little nitpicky grammar rule.
 That means you're exceedingly unlikely to see a question that looks like this:

 Many people are familiar with the story of how the Pilgrim settlers met Squanto, a Pawtuxet tribe member who they encountered shortly after arriving in the New World.